Also see: Archaeology fieldwork bursaries (deadline 15 May)

 Download Notes to applicants

-2. Grants may be major or minor and will be made once a year, in March.
+2. Grants may be major or minor and will be made twice a year, in December and May.
 Minor grants will not normally exceed £5000 and will be awarded on an annual basis, with the possibility of renewal for up to two further years.
 A separate application is required for each year.
 In exceptional circumstances, an additional grant for a further year may be given for work on a specific topic arising from the original research programme.

 3. The scope of grants, reflecting Mrs. Barrie Brown's wishes at the time of the bequest, will include research projects in the archaeology of the Romano-British period, educational programmes (e.g. Museum exhibitions, conferences, summer schools, seminars) and publications relating to the same period; it does not include rescue projects.